DOCK-PI3/ESTACION-PRO/INSTALL-DEV.md

 </ruleList>
 ```

 `desktopshortcut` - This rule is available on Linux and FreeBSD and only has a _directory_ tag with two optional attributes, _gamesOnly_ and _execFilter_.
 The way this rule works is that it searches for files with the .desktop extension in the defined directories and will then parse these files to retrieve the name of the game or application as well as the Exec key, the application category and whether the NoDisplay key has been set.
 The name parsing is important as these files can have cryptic names like _org.kde.gwenview.desktop_ and ES-DE will instead use the actual name defined inside the file.
 The _gamesOnly_ attribute controls whether to only include entries categorized as games.
 The _execFilter_ attribute can be used to match against the content of the _Exec_ key inside the shortcut file to only include files where there's a match.
 Note that this matching is case-insensitive.
 Finally the NoDisplay key is set for entries that should not be shown in the operating system menus, and ES-DE will as such skip these files during the import process.
+The tilde symbol `~` is supported as well for the directory tag, and will expand to the user home directory.
+Note that this will always expand to the operating system home directory, even if the --home command line option has been used, or if a portable.txt file is present.

 Here's an example: